Matched Savings Scheme Payment

 Samantha is on Income Management and wants to buy a $1,000 fridge.

 - completes a free, approved money management course on or before 30 September 2015

 - puts aside a small amount of money each week in her personal savings account over a period of 13 weeks until she has saved $500, and

-- applies to us for a Matched Savings Scheme Payment.
+- applies to us for a Matched Savings Scheme Payment before 31 December 2015

-As she has saved $500 in her personal savings account, the department matches her savings and pays her a Matched Savings Scheme Payment of $500 into her Income Management account.
+As she has saved $500 in her personal savings account, we match her savings and pay her a Matched Savings Scheme Payment of $500 into her Income Management account.
 Samantha now has enough money to buy the fridge.
-The department arranges payment direct to the store.
+We arrange payment directly to the store.